dankamongmen/notcurses/USAGE.md

 // prior to notcurses_init(), you should not set this bit.
 Even if you are
 // invoking setlocale(), this behavior shouldn't be an issue unless you're
 // doing something weird (setting a locale not based on LANG).
 #define NCOPTION_INHIBIT_SETLOCALE   0x0001

-// Checking for Sixel support requires writing an escape, and then reading an
+// Checking for pixel support might require writing a control sequence, and
-// inline reply from the terminal.
-Since this can interact poorly with actual
+// then reading a reply directly from the terminal.
+If the terminal doesn't
-// user input, it's not done unless Sixel will actually be used.
-Set this flag
+// support this, the application will lock up.
+If you'll be using pixels, set
-// to unconditionally test for Sixel support in notcurses_init().
+// this flag to perform the check in notcurses_init().
+You must otherwise call
+// notcurses_check_pixel() before NCBLIT_PIXEL will become available.
-#define NCOPTION_VERIFY_SIXEL        0x0002
+#define NCOPTION_VERIFY_PIXEL        0x0002ull

 // We typically install a signal handler for SIGWINCH that generates a resize
 // event in the notcurses_getc() queue.
 Set to inhibit this handler.